 Figure 7: Number of dengue cases and deaths in 2024-2025 by week of onset, as of week 25 of 2025, Viet Nam Source: Vietnam Administration of Disease Control (VADP), Ministry of Health, Viet Nam.

-Note: Data reporting might be delayed or updated; recent data will be subject to revision.
+Note: Data reporting and this figure may be delayed or updated; recent data will be subject to revision.

 Southern Hemisphere

 Australia (Monthly update)